 Alfred was a very busy entrepreneur with several business interests as well as his mining ventures.
 He was also involved in local life through Ilsington and Blackpool schools, the parish church and local non-conformist churches.
-His eldest son Thomas Henry became famous as Director of Design for Cambridge School of Architecture by 1940 and many local residences were designed by him including the extension of Middlecott.
+His eldest son Thomas Henry became famous as Principal Teacher of Design at Cambridge School of Architecture after World War I, and many local residences were designed by him including the extension of Middlecott .

 Thanks to Anne Parkinson of Ilsington History Group for giving us access to Dick Wills’ commentary on Lyon’s diary, as the Wills family of Narracott knew Alfred Lyon and were frequently mentioned in his diary; Susan Rand for permission to use her photograph of Middlecott; and to Mrs Ware Owen, the current owner of Middlecott.